caplena/knowledge-base/docs/07-02-Creating-Reports.md

 ## Creating Reports

-Caplena's reporting feature enables users to analyze qualitative and quantitative data effectively.
-With customizable templates and powerful analytics tools, you can generate insights to drive data-driven decisions.
+Once your data is analyzed, navigate to the Reports section to bring your insights to life.
+This feature allows you to:

+- Transform your findings into easy-to-read visual elements, such as charts and graphs.
+- Quickly identify key trends and share insights with your team in a visually engaging format.

 This article will guide you through creating, configuring, and utilizing reports in Caplena.

 ![Screenshot 2024-11-26 at 15.33.55.png](<../assets/images/Screenshot 2024-11-26 at 15.33.55.png>)